The Extreme Things Toxic Positivity Forces You To Believe

 I feel fairly certain I have never read a worse example of how certain worldviews will have to end up blaming the victim for their suffering than this quote from an article about how we can fetishize “surviving” during difficult times, often taking more interest in things like the Holocaust:

 Recently, a textbook required for the UNC minicourse “21st Century Wellness” was skewered for suggesting—as a headline read—“Holocaust victims who died failed to find their inner strength.”
 The actual text included: “The people in the camps who did not tap into the strength that comes from their intrinsic worth succumbed to the brutality to which they were subjected.”

 I realize that this seems shocking that anyone would believe this, but I have a different take on it.
 Why wouldn’t some people believe this?

 Think about how often people will talk about positive mindsets, or even growth mindsets, which aren’t necessarily bad by themselves, but quickly turn into a world-view where any bad situation is explained away as an “opportunity” instead of just a bad situation.
-Then, think about how much we assign moral value to survivors of bad situations, giving them credit for their awesome survival skills, when in fact, they were probably just lucky.
+Then, think about how much we assign moral value to survivors of bad situations, giving them credit for their awesome survival skills when they were probably just lucky.

-In the link above, there’s even a quote from a Holocaust survivor, who explains that surviving was, really, just a fluke.
+In the link above, there’s even a quote from a Holocaust survivor who explains that surviving was, really, just a fluke.

 And, while your belief system makes a hero out of a survivor, who might have survived something horrific, but could also still be an ass, it also makes judgments about anyone who doesn’t survive.
-Obviously, they didn’t learn the lesson, or find the inner strength necessary.
+Obviously, they didn’t learn the lesson or find the inner strength necessary.
 What a cold-hearted mockery of humanity that is.
 This is how we end up with the text above about Holocaust victims.